SHIMA0111/safety-postgres/README.md

 > [!NOTE]
-> This project is under the development for releasing an initial library crate!
+> This project is under the development for v1.0.0 library!

 ## SafetyPostgres
 This library is for safety use of the PostgreSQL via Rust.